Mek121/MeekaelMandviya.com/README.md

 ## Disclaimer

 Pricing, timelines, and project scope vary depending on technical requirements and business needs.
-Discovery calls are used to determine the best approach for each project.
+Discovery calls are used to determine the best approach for each project